ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 ---
 title: The Ember Times - Issue No. 106
-author: Isaac Lee, Chris Ng, Jessica Jordan, Jared Galanis the crowd
+author: Isaac Lee, Chris Ng, Jessica Jordan, Jared Galanis, Amy Lam
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2019 alias : "blog/2019/07/12-the-ember-times-issue-106.html"
 responsive: true
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+👋 Emberistas! 🐹

 This week:

-find out how Ember Data has been repackaged in 3.11 📦, a tutorial to learn how to build an Ember Octane PWA from scratch 🐹, see EmberJS powered **blogging** in action at DublinJS 🎥, checkout updated Ember Igniter articles 🔥,
+find out how Ember Data has been repackaged in 3.11 📦, a tutorial to learn how to build an Ember Octane PWA from scratch 🐹, see EmberJS powered blogging in action at DublinJS 🎥, checkout updated Ember Igniter articles 🔥, and last, but not least, an exclusive "I contribute to Ember" interview with @st-h!

 ---